lsacramento2026/PixelPainters/README.md

 to do:
 - menu page! (pixel font, level select, aesthetic to fit the images)
 - a bunch of levels
-- figure out how grids work, how to color select, zooming in and out
+- figure out how grids work, how to color select, zooming in and out (solved)
+- make different webpages per level, add transitions between them

 general flow:
-first page is the menu, with a built in level select already a modal (or something?) that asks you if you want a tutorial that takes you to an easy image level selected brings user to the page
+first page is the menu, with a built in level select already after user selects level it brings u to that page level selected actual paint by numbers
 ??
-level complete page
-go back to menu
-Repeat
+level complete page (prolly a modal that asks if you wanna go to the next level, restart, or menu) Repeat

+design and theme:
+(possible thoughts lng to, feel free to suggest)
+- pastel colors? cutesy stuff idk
+- cold blue tones and darker colors